This wide- and large- screen layout

 as even what seem nothing more than simple actions usually involve

-many different ports.
+many different pxaorts.

-For example, just web surfing
+For example, just web-surfing

 typically involves not only plain